Notary transactions involving minors

 If the minor cannot read the document or are mentally incapable of understanding the reason for the notarization because they are not mature enough to understand, then the notary should refuse it.

-Why Can’t the Parents be Credible Witnesses?
+Why Can’t the Parents Be Credible Witnesses?

 Credible witnesses need to be disinterested parties who have no interest in the transaction or business of the document.
 It’s difficult to determine that a parent wouldn’t have an interest in the document, so credible witnesses must be someone other than a parent.